hfour/wsrun/README.md

     --serial                        same as "stages", but with no parallelism at the stage level

   Individual package opts:
-    -r, --recursive                 execute the same cmd on all of its dependencies, too
+    -r, --recursive                 execute the same script on all of its dependencies, too

   Misc:
-    --fast-exit                     if at least one command exits with code > 0, abort --collect-output                collect per-package stdout, print everything at the end, grouped --no-prefix                     don't prefix output with "package_name |" --bin=yarn                      which program should we pass the cmd to --done-criteria=regex           consider the process "done" when output line matches regex --exclude pkgname               skip actually running the command for that package
+    --fast-exit                     if at least one script exits with code > 0, abort --collect-output                collect per-package stdout, print everything at the end, grouped --no-prefix                     don't prefix output
+    --bin=yarn                      which program should we pass the script to (default yarn) --done-criteria=regex           consider the process "done" when output line matches regex --exclude pkgname               skip actually running the script for that package --exclude-missing               skip packages which lack the specified script
 ```

 ### Examples: